-Brought down to a mockery, this logo aesthetics is a juxtaposition of vulgar wall painting and an unreachable image of mexican Santa Maria tattooed on a pivot’s back.
+Brought down to a mockery, the logo aesthetics for the Moscow based street-gastro bar with mexican cuisine is a juxtaposition of vulgar wall painting and an unreachable image of mexican Santa Maria tattooed on a pivot’s back.
 This reflection resulted the logo lettering, easy to be imagined on a Californian bar that welcomes a serious writer in his pursuit of inspiration.

 Key visuals simplicity is intentional as they are based on a “stick and poke” style of tattooing (i.e. tattooes pricked with a needle).
 Such an aesthetics allows the whole range of images and makes them easy to be drawn with any tool on any kind of surface.
 This is why painted on a wall with a pen marker the visuals still look natural.